Stealthy20/grocery-shopping-list/README.md

 - The user can view their added items in this list view.
 - The user can easy see what items they have picked and what is left to pick.
 - All the table heads are sortable.
-- A button to reset the list when the user are done.
+- A button to reset the list when the user is done.

 ![Shopping List](docs/shoppinglist.png "Image of Shopping List page.")